bitacovir/Farnsworth-House-3D/README.md

 # Farnsworth-House-3D
 A full FreeCAD 3D model of the Farnsworth House designed and built by Ludwig Mies van der Rohe from 1946 to 1951.

-This Model was create using the free and open source software FreeCAD.
+This Model was created using the free and open source software FreeCAD.
 You can download it from https://www.freecadweb.org/

 My intention was to provide to the public a complete and accessible 3D model of this iconic architectural work (see License conditions).
 For this reason, I did not use other CAD files in this model, but rather I created this model from scratch using as references the original documentation from the following sources: